L2S-lab/DeliveryGame/README.md

 - 2 baskets: cardboard boxes will do
 - DJI markers

-Each robot must play with two tennis balls and behind the robot must be the cardboard box with the marker.
+Each robot must be in front of two tennis balls and behind the robot must be the cardboard box with the marker.

 To make the automatically controlled robot work :